Monetra/mstdlib/README.md

 If it exists, it will be built as part of mstdlib and statically linked.

 Otherwise, mstdlib will attempt to search for C-Ares on the system.
+Use `-Dc_ares_DIR=<path>` if installed to a non-standard location.

 #### OpenSSL
 The TLS subsystem uses OpenSSL 1.0.1 or higher for the underlying cryptographic